mikesouthron/JavaRogueLike/README.md

 This code is almost an exact replica with some type name changes.

 I have left in place the ability to switch to a different FoV algorithm, but not sure if I will bother implementing them.

+### Notes
+* Hold Tab to highlight items/monsters in FoV, with bg color that maps to key on right hand menu